maddhruv/object-dot-ts/README.md

 ## Contributing

-We welcome contributions to `object-get-set`!
+We welcome contributions to `object-dot-ts`!
 Here's how you can help:

 ### Getting Started